Pineconium/ShillingLang/Start.md

     parrot("Hello, World!");
 }
 ```
 While this will print out 'Hello, World!', this won't print out our string variable.
-To do this, for the argument of the `parrot` function, simpily make it `%[StringNameHere]`.
+To do this, for the argument of the `parrot` function, simply make it `%[StringNameHere]`.
 So now it should look like this:
 ```
 vars Hello = "Hello, World from a variable!";
 start Main;